MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

  * Secure support from an executive sponsor if the program is not driven from the top
  * Identify, train, and manage change agents
- * Remove obstacles in the way of the team’s success (See Note 1.) <!-- CHECK AND CHANGE THIS IF NECESSARY! -->
+ * Remove obstacles in the way of the team’s success (See the following note.)
  * Lead program communications and regularly reinforce the program purpose
  * Structure the change program and lead activities
  * Lead discussions and idea sharing at check-ins and through collaboration channels